97.3%

 The gun felt heavier than ever.

-Steven lowered it.
-Put it back in his jacket pocket.
-Safety on this time.
-His hands were shaking now.
-His whole body was shaking.
+Steven lowered it and put it back in his jacket pocket, safety on this time.
+His hands were shaking now, his whole body shaking.

 “Okay,” he said.